Multidimensional polynomial patterns over finite fields: bounds, counting estimates and Gowers norm control: Gowers norms for finite abelian groups

 The argument becomes more complicated when we deal with averages of box norms of degree greater than 1, i.e. when $s>1$ in \eqref{E: sample concatenation average}.
+An example of such an average is

+(with $G = \F_p^2$) that has been mentioned in \eqref{E: intro ex} as the average that appears after performing the PET induction argument to the progression \eqref{E: deg 2 progression}.
 In handling this general case, we will iteratively use the lemma below.
-Its proof is based on a trick from the proof of \cite[Lemma 5.1]{Pel20} and relies on rather elementary maneuvers that involve the Gowers-Cauchy-Schwarz inequality, multiple applications of the inductive formula for box norms and a simple change of variables. \begin{lemma} Let $s\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_i, K_{i1}, \ldots, K_{is}$ be subgroups of $G$ for each $i\in I$.
+Its proof is based on a trick from the proof of \cite[Lemma 5.1]{Pel20} and relies on rather elementary maneuvers that involve the Gowers-Cauchy-Schwarz inequality, multiple applications of the inductive formula for box norms and a simple change of variables. \begin{lemma} Let $s\in\N$, $G$ be a finite abelian group, $I$ be a finite indexing set and $H_i, K_{1i}, \ldots, K_{si}$ be subgroups of $G$ for each $i\in I$.
 For each 1-bounded function $f:G\to\C$, we have

-\end{lemma} Lemma \ref{L: concatenation degree 1} is thus a special case of Lemma \ref{L: concatenation lemma} for $s=0$. \begin{proof} Let $\delta = \E_{i\in I}\norm{f}_{H_i, K_{i1}, \ldots, K_{is}}^{2^{s+1}}$ and $K_i = K_{i1}\times \cdots\times K_{is}$.
+\end{lemma} Lemma \ref{L: concatenation degree 1} is thus a special case of Lemma \ref{L: concatenation lemma} for $s=0$. \begin{proof} Let $\delta = \E_{i\in I}\norm{f}_{H_i, K_{1i}, \ldots, K_{si}}^{2^{s+1}}$ and $K_i = K_{1i}\times \cdots\times K_{si}$.
 The inductive formula for box norms yields

 We expand

 where $\Delta_{\uk}^* f(x) = \prod_{\ueps\in\{0,1\}^s\setminus\{0\}}\CC^{|\ueps|}f(x+\ueps\cdot\uk)$, and change the order of summation, so that

 An application of the Cauchy-Schwarz inequality in $x$ gives